 2. Optional (post-graduation) Practical Training - OPT

-The OIE will issue an OPT I-20 with the Practical Training employment permission for one year period beginning the day of completion of studies or graduation.
+The OIE will issue an OPT I-20 with the Practical Training employment permission for one year period beginning the day of completion of studies or graduation, or up to 60 days after.
 The student must apply for OPT during the ninety days prior to graduation.
-A student cannot apply after graduation.

 The OIE will process the paperwork.
 Income earned from employment during Practical Training is subject to both state and federal income taxes.
 However, students are not required to pay Social Security (OASDI) taxes.

 Students should use an address within the Nebraska Service Center jurisdiction on the I-765.
-If the student moves, the student needs to submit a change of address by mail directly to the Nebraska Service Center.
-Clearly mark the letter:
+If the student moves, the student needs to submit a change of address according to previous instructions.

 Applying for an Interim Employment Authorization Document (EAD)